robinhayward/roadar/README.md

 Fast forward a decade, it could be built into the dashboard of every new car made; or a standalone device people stick on their dashboard enforced by law; a little transmitter and some help included with every new bike sold.

-## What next?

-Cycle safety utopia?
-Who knows, it's a wonderful thought but this is all just an idea.
-Feel free to run with it.
-It would be cool to somehow see it lead to something in the world one day, or something completely different and better that comes from it.
-Driverless cars are coming that have motion detectors for this in the future but the early warning of vulnerable road users in the general area would still be useful as well, plus, it could be a long time until everyone in Europe has the luxury of such vehicles.
-Something that tangible that might help solve the problem of cyclists and motor vehicles colliding daily, especially on Europe's intricate road networks; is something worth exploring.

 ## Conclusions

 This demo achieves enough to see that it is possible.